All students are required to complete the following prior to their start date

 Below are the documents Health Screen for Students and the Health Requirements for Student Placements:

-- Guideline to Health Requirements for Student Placement
+- Instructions to complete the Health Review form for Student Placement

-- Health Screen for Students Form (Immunization Record)
+- Download the Health review form for students (Immunization Record)

 The flowchart for students and the influenza vaccine outlines the process that will be followed for students related to flu vaccination and outbreaks.
 One of the options to facilitate a placement continuing for an unvaccinated student in an area with an influenza outbreak is for the student to obtain a prescription for Tamiflu and provide proof he/she is taking Tamiflu.
 St. Joseph’s does not provide Tamiflu to students.